Qubits01/psvpack/README.md

 # psvstore

-**psvstore** is a command-line tool  for Linux for automatically creating archives of PS Vita Titles.
+**psvstore** is a command-line tool written in python for automatically creating archives of PS Vita Titles.
 It also includes a search function.
-It might work on other platforms, too but it's only tested on Linux so far.
+What does psvstore set apart from other pkg downloaders?
+First, it's a command-line tool, so it can be used on a headless remote server, for example.
+Second, it creates something like merged sets.
+It downloads a title, all available DLCs of the title plus the latest update of that title ans packs it all together in an accordingly named archive.
+It stores the original, unaltered pks that match the nointro dat file along with the appropriate zrifs, if a source is given.
+It's only tested on Linux so far but it sould work on other platforms, too.

 # License